-If you’ve ever watched a soapie (I used to J) you’ll know that one of the biggest problems in the onscreen relationships is lack of communication.
+If you’ve ever watched a soapie you’ll know that one of the biggest problems in the onscreen relationships is lack of communication.
 (This is why I don’t watch them – it frustrates me!)

 Half the drama could be eliminated if the people would either just tell each other what’s going on in their heads or stop assuming they know what the other person is thinking!